 - Colorectal cancer screening guidelines.
 U.S. Centers for Disease Control and Prevention. http://www.cdc.gov/cancer/colorectal/basic_info/screening/guidelines.htm.
 Accessed July 12, 2011.

-- Crockett SD, et al. Isotretinoin use and the risk of inflammatory bowel disease: A case-control study.
-American Journal of Gastroenterology.
-2010;105:1986.
+- Etminan M, et al. Isotretinoin and risk for inflammatory bowel disease: A nested case-control study and meta-analysis of published and unpublished data.
+JAMA Dermatology.
+2013;149:216.

 You Are ...
 The Campaign for Mayo Clinic